aws-observability/aws-otel-java-instrumentation/testing/sample-apps/README.md

 - springboot-*-SNAPSHOT.jar.

 To update the JAR file in the testing account:
-- Use `ada` commands to authenticate into the testing account
+- Login to the testing account
 - Only after you're sure of your changes and if they do not break the tests running in other repos, use `aws s3api put-object --bucket <BUCKET_NAME> --body build/libs/springboot-*-SNAPSHOT.jar --key <SERVICE_NAME>.jar`

 Note: Replace * with the version number and `<SERVICE_NAME>.jar` is the desired name of the .jar file once in the s3 bucket. e.g. `sample-app-main-service.jar`